Gas to Energy

 Landfill Gas-To-Energy Projects In The United States:

-- There are more than 400 operating landfill gas-to-energy projects in the country and about 600 landfills that are good candidate sites.
+At the time of building, there were more than 400 operating landfill gas-to-energy projects in the country and about 600 landfills that are good candidate sites.
+At the time of the switch from the generation of electricity to turning our methane into vehicle fuel, there were over 530 gas-to-energy projects nationwide.